kris701/BugDefenders/README.md

 ## TODO List
 - [ ] Setup a good base game
 - [ ] Cheats
+- [ ] Bundle the toolkit into the game

 ## Done
 - [X] Make an icon for the game